Sergio Gorzy: Career

 In his youth he worked in his family's travel agency.
 He began her media career at age 18 as a radio production assistant.
 Shortly after he started in sports journalism.
 In 1978 he was accredited to the FIFA World Cup, and since then he has attended all editions working for the Uruguayan media.

 In the 1980s he worked as a columnist in the newspaper El País, and in various radio programs.
 In 1991 he began to co-present with other journalists the National Television sports program, La Hora de los Deportes.
 His participation gave him wide recognition from the public.
 In 1993 he joined Teledoce to be part of the sports news program Polideportivo 12.

 In 1994 he left Teledoce and joined the cable television channel TyC Sports Uruguay —Uruguayan division of TyC Sports— to host TyC en la Cancha, a program that summarized soccer matches, after the channel bought the exclusive rights to the Uruguayan soccer divisions.
 In 1997 he began co-hosting the program Usted que opina on Sport 890, which as of 2023 has 27 seasons.
 When Tenfield was created at the end of 1998 and acquired the marketing rights for Uruguayan soccer, Gorzy became part of its journalistic team.
 He hosted the debate program Pasión, which was awarded the Iris Award for best sports program on television on several occasions.

 In February 2003 he began hosting the daytime program Buscadores on the National Television.
 In December 2005 he joined Tenfield's show Verano a la Carta produced every summer season in the seaside city of Punta del Este.
 In 2007, Gorzy released Cámara Celeste, a travel documentary that follows the national football team and Uruguayan athletes in international tournaments.
 Since then, he has reported on every FIFA World Cup, Copa America and Olympic Games.

 From 2011 to 2013 he was part of the staff of the Channel 10 program, Punto Penal, and from 2013 to 2015 he co-hosted Cortita y al pie alongside Alberto Sonsol.
 In 2015 he made his theater debut in the play Pato a la Naranja.

 In November 2018 he joined the Channel 4 news program Telenoche, as co-host of the sports segment.
 That year he was cast in the comedy play Más hundidos que nunca, along with other television personalities and comedians.
 Since 2019 he has hosted El Diario del Fútbol on Channel 4.
+In June 2026, he was announced as the host of the new Uruguayan version of the game show Raid the Cage, which had previously been adapted between 2014 and 2020 by Channel 10 and hosted by Alberto Sonsol.

+He has also published books related to the Uruguay national football team and notable figures in Uruguayan football, both individually and in collaboration with other authors.